 Boston may be small, but to Bostonians it’s the Hub of the Universe.
 And there’s much to support that claim.
-There are countless attractions and activities that could qualify as the best things to do in Boston, from enjoying world-class culture at great Boston museums to sampling some of the best ice cream in Boston (also the best in the country—just sayin').
+There are countless Boston attractions and activities that could qualify as the best things to do in Boston, from enjoying world-class culture at great Boston museums to eating at one of Boston’s best restaurants to sampling some of the best ice cream in Boston (also the best in the country—just sayin').
 So whether you’re a newcomer or a lifelong local looking for the best things to do in Boston, be sure check off these essentials.

 Best things to do in Boston: Sights and attractions